Aging in the Flow Dynamics of Dense Suspensions of Contactless Microparticles: Results

-In contrast, in the creep regime (\(\theta < \theta_\mathrm{c}\)), we found that the influence of \(t_\mathrm{w}\) on the flow behavior disappears.
-Specifically, the critical angle \(\theta_\mathrm{c}\) stabilizes at a constant value of \SI[separate-uncertainty = true]{5.8(0.2)}{\degree}(Fig.~\ref{fig:FigVIII}c)~\footnote{This value coincides with the internal friction angle of frictionless beds ($\theta^*$) observed in numerical simulations ~\cite{PhysRevE.78.011307}.}, independently of the waiting time.
-Furthermore, the flow profiles converge in the early stages, and the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\) remains invariant (Fig.~\ref{fig:FigVIII}d).
+In contrast, in the post-avalanche creep regime \(\mbox{(\(\theta < \theta^*\))}\), we found that the influence of \(t_\mathrm{w}\) on the flow behavior disappears.
+Specifically, the flow profiles converge in the early stages, and the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\) remains invariant (Fig.~\ref{fig:FigVII}d).
 These observations suggest that the shear experienced by the pile during the avalanche regime is sufficient to erase the memory of the initial aging, leading the system to a common, history-independent state.
-As an additional remark, the creep speed of these gravitationally pre-sheared piles is comparable to that of piles aged at rest for a short time (\(t_\mathrm{w}~\approx~\SI{30}{\minute}\)) and tilted to \(\theta_{\mathrm{start}} = \ang{5}\) (Fig~\ref{fig:FigV}b).
-This suggests that the gravity driven flow is somewhat equivalent to the homogenization procedure that we use to reset the pile.
+As an additional remark, the creep speed of these gravitationally pre-sheared piles is comparable to that of piles aged at rest for a short time (\(t_\mathrm{w}~\approx~\SI{30}{\minute}\)) and tilted to \(\theta_{\mathrm{start}} = \ang{5}\) (Fig~\ref{fig:FigIV}b).
+This suggests that the gravity driven flow is somehow equivalent to the homogenization procedure that we use to reset the pile.

 Taken together, our results for low Péclet number highlight how the effects of aging on the flow dynamics depend on whether the flow is driven by gravity or thermal motion.
-For purely thermally driven flows, aging remains relevant throughout the entire relaxation process and even continues to evolve during the flow itself (Fig.~\ref{fig:FigIV} and~\ref{fig:FigV}).
-However, in gravity-driven flows, the effect is only visible at the beginning of the flow and gradually vanishes as the flow proceeds (Fig.~\ref{fig:FigVII} and ~\ref{fig:FigVIII}).
+For purely thermally driven flows, aging remains relevant throughout the entire relaxation process and even continues to evolve during the flow itself (Fig.~\ref{fig:FigIII} and~\ref{fig:FigIV}).
+However, in gravity-driven flows, the effect is only visible at the beginning of the flow and gradually vanishes as the flow proceeds (Fig.~\ref{fig:FigVI} and \ref{fig:FigVII}).